LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 sometimes brutally colliding by accident.

 When the hero bumps into a monster or a monster attacks the hero, melee combat occurs.
-The best weapon carried by each opponent is taken into account for calculating bonus damage.
+The best weapon equipped by each opponent is taken into account for calculating bonus damage.
 The total damage the current hero can potentially inflict is displayed at the bottom of the screen.
 The total damage potential of a monster may change